mtonjes/Metrics/PubComScripts/README.md

 ```
 Ensure your grid certificate is obtained and installed on the cmslpc cluster: https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookStartingGrid#BasicGrid

+**Daily or weekly run of code**
-For each time you run the code do the following:
+For each time you run the code do the following after you login to cmslpc:.
 *Note* we are cleaning up previous results, so you may wish to back them up in advance if you wish to retain previous results:

 ```